Approximate tensorization of the relative entropy for noncommuting conditional expectations: Weak approximate tensorization of the relative entropy

 In order to get another form of approximate tensorization, we wish to compare the state $\rho$ with a classical-quantum state according to the decomposition given by $\cM$.
-To this end we introduce the Pinching map with respect to the $\cH_i$ in the decomposition of $\cM$.
-First define $\rho_{\cH_i}\equiv \tr_{\cK_i}[P_i\,\rho\,P_i]$.
+To this end we introduce the Pinching map with respect to each $\cH_i$: define $\rho_{\cH_i}\equiv \tr_{\cK_i}[P_i\,\rho\,P_i]$.
 Then each $\rho_{\cH_i}$ can be diagonalized individually:

 The Pinching map we are interested in is then:

 Remark that we have for all $\rho\in\cD(\cN)$: